core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

   (If BERT {{?RFC8323}} is usable with OSCORE, its use is fine as well;
   in that case, the server picks a consistent block size for all clients anyway).

-* If padding (see {{sec-padding}}) is used to limit an adversary's ability to deduce requests' content from their length, the length requests are padded to should be agreed on among all users of a security context.
+* If padding (see {{sec-padding}}) is used to limit an adversary's ability to deduce requests' content from their length, the requests are padded to reach a total length that should be agreed on among all users of a security context.

-These only serve to ensure that cache entries are utilized; failure to follow them has no more severe consequences than decreasing the utility of a cache.
+These only serve to ensure that cache entries are utilized; failure to follow them has no more severe consequences than decreasing the utility and effectiveness of a cache.

 ## Design Considerations ## {#ssec-deterministic-requests-design}